 - All too often, acquisitions are justified by using one of the following two arguments: - Every one else in your sector is doing acquisitions.
-You have to do the same to survive. - The value of a target firm is based upon what others have paid on acquisitions, which may be much higher than what your estimate of value for the firm is. - With the right set of comparable firms (selected to back up your story), you can justify almost any price. - And EPS accretion is a meaningless measure.
+You have to do the same to survive. - The value of a target firm is based upon what others have paid on acquisitions, which may be much higher than what your estimate of value for the firm is. - With the right set of comparable firms, you can justify almost any price. - EPS accretion is a meaningless measure.
 After all, buying an company with a PE lower than yours will lead mathematically to EPS accretion.

-Test 6: The CEO really wants to do this...
+Test 6: The CEO really wants to do this... or there are competitive pressures...

-Now assume that you know that the CEO of the acquiring firm really, really wants to do this acquisition and that the investment bankers on both sides have produced fairness opinions that indicate that the firm is worth \$ 100 million.
+- Now assume that you know that the CEO of the acquiring firm really, really wants to do this acquisition and that the investment bankers on both sides have produced fairness opinions that indicate that the firm is worth \$ 100 million.
+Would you be willing to go along? - Now assume that you are told that your competitors are all doing acquisitions and that if you don't do them, you will be at a disadvantage?
 Would you be willing to go along?